MEDIA GUIDES / Bulk Image Resize

 Resizing an Image Using Graphics2D

 Another option for resizing an image in Java is the Graphics2D class.
-This class extends the Graphics class to provide fine-grained control over geometry, coordinate transformations, and color management of 2-dimensional shapes and images.
+This class extends the Graphics class and provides fine-grained control over geometry, coordinate transformations, and color management for 2-dimensional shapes and images.

 Here are the required imports: